Support Our Students

 This closure allows for a period of social distance, which will help slow the spread of COVID-19.

-- Beginning, Sunday, March 15, Visitors and outside guests are prohibited.
+- Until further notice, Visitors and outside guests are prohibited.
 This includes family members, guest speakers, friends, etc. Student fobs will be disabled.

 Faculty and staff, please let the Dean’s Office know in advance if you have any students visiting during this time.
 Call 405-208-5440.